 One such church embezzlement case that has been all over the news here in Oklahoma is the pastor who has been accused of defrauding approximately $933,000 from his church and community development center.

 He is accused of fraudulently transferring funds from the community center bank accounts to church bank accounts and then transferring those funds into his own personal bank accounts.

-He has also been excused of making large cash withdrawals from the church bank account that he used for his personal expenses which included a mink coat, a Rolex watch, hotels, restaurants, casinos, liquor, and automobiles.
+He has also been accused of making large cash withdrawals from the church bank account that he used for his personal expenses which included a mink coat, a Rolex watch, hotels, restaurants, casinos, liquor, and automobiles.

 Another high profile church embezzlement case involved the priest of a Canadian church charging over $200,000 in personal expenses with the church's credit card.
 Those expenses included trips to Las Vegas, massages, clothing, and a Netflix subscription.

 My first thought with both of these cases is where was the person reconciling the bank and credit card statements???

 One of the best internal controls to guard against church embezzlement that a church can put in place is separation of duties AND reconciling accounts!

 Many times when a church first starts up, a pastor may have to wear all the hats, but to avoid even the l"appearance of evil" set up some internal controls right off the bat!

 "Fraud, theft, and mistakes are as much of a concern with the money going out as they are with the money coming in as you have seen in living color in the church embezzlement cases described above.
 Procedures and controls need to be in place as it relates to the money paid out.

 If your church uses a debit or credit card, appropriate procedures need to be documented so volunteers and employees understand how and when the card can be used". (excerpt from Church Accounting How-to Guide)